 I ordered the young man, whose case is described in a fragment of his letters (p.
 25), pills chiefly composed of myrrh, and a decoction with the quinquina, which had the most happy effect .
-He wrote to me fixteen days after having begun to take the remedies, 'I daily perceive the great good they do me: my head-achs are e neither so frequent nor violent, I am no longer afflicted with them, but when I apply myself too much; my stomach is better, and I have e very feldom any pains in my limbs.'
+He wrote to me fixteen days after having begun to take the remedies, ' I daily perceive the great good they do me: my head-achs are ' neither fo frequent nor violent, I am no longer afflicted with them, but when I apply myself 6 too much; my stomach is better, and I have very feldom any pains in by limbs.'
 At the end of a month he was perfectly cured; but he has not nor ever will have the same strength, which he would have enjoyed, had he not addicted himself to this crime.
 The check which is given to the body at the time of its growth, is attended with fuch consequences as can never be removed.
 May this truth be as much imprinted in the minds of youth, as it has lately been declaimed with vehemence.
-'Youth' fays M. Linnæus, 'is the important period for framing a ' robust constitution.
-Nothing is so much to be dreaded, as the premature or excessive indulgence of amorous pleasure; hence arise weakness of fight, vertigoes, loss of appetite, and mental decay.
-A body that is enervated ' in youth never recovers itself; old age and ' infirmity speedily come on, and the thread of ' life is shortened .'
+'Youth,' fays M. Linnæus, 'is the important period for framing a robust constitution.
+Nothing is so much to be dreaded, as the premature or excessive indulgence of amorous pleasure; hence arise weakness of sight, vertigoes, loss of appetite, and mental decay.
+A body that is enervated ' in youth never recovers itself; old age and infirmity speedily come on, and the thread of ' life is shortened .'
 Sixteen hundred years before, that great naturalist Plutarch, in his excellent work upon the education of children, recommended the formation of their constitution as a very essential object.
-'No care,' said he, ' should be neglected (that may contribute to ' the elegance and strength of the bod", (the excesses which I treat of are equally destructive to both;) for, adds he, the foundation of a happy old age, is a good constitution in youth; ' temperance and moderation at that age are ' paffports to happy grey hairs +.'
-To the preceding observation, the success of
+'No care,' faid he, ' should be neglected that may contribute to the elegance and strength of the body, (the excesses which I treat of are equally destructive to both;) for, adds he, the foundation of a happy old age, is a good conflitution in youth; temperance and moderation at that age are paffports to happy grey hairs +.'

-^{} R Myrrb. elect. unc.
-J. gum. galban. extretrifol fibr. terr.
+^{} R. Myrrh. elect. unc.
+J. gum. galban. extr. trifol. fibr. terr.
 Japon. aa dr. II.
-Sir. cort. aur. q. f. f. pil. gr.
+Sir. cort. aur. q. s. f. pil. gr.
 III. seven, an hour after breakfast, dinner, and supper, with three ounces of broth.
-R. cort. peruv. unc.
+R. Cort. peruv. unc.
 II. cort. rad. capp. unc.
-I. cinnam acut. dr. II. limat. mart. in nodul. lax. unc.
+I. cinnam. acut. dr. II. limat. mart. in nodul. lax. unc.
 J. cum. aq. font. lib.
-II.
-J. l. a. f. decoct.
+II. s. l. a. f. decoct.